-The hydroponics industry has been abuzz in recent months with discussions concerning plant growth regulators (PGRs), hormones that are used ubiquitously in the horticulture industry.
+The hydroponics industry has been abuzz in recent months with discussions concerning plant growth regulators (PGRs) – hormones that are used ubiquitously in the horticulture industry.

-Any one of these topics would necessitate many more column inches than are available here, so I will primarily focus on a single topic that has ramifications across the aforementioned dimensions: making a natural plant growth regulator cheaply.
+In this article I will primarily focus on a single topic that has ramifications across the aforementioned dimensions: making a natural plant growth regulator cheaply.

 From the outset, I should make my personal philosophy clear: I advocate using plant growth regulators to efficiently optimize plant growth, regardless of whether they are derived with natural methods or synthetically created.

 Since I run my own hydroponic horticulture business and keep a vigilant eye on my cost structure and profit margins, I generally choose to create my own PGRs naturally than to buy them.
 While this might sound daunting, the technique I will describe hereafter provides cost savings across the board for interested growers.

 The basic method can be summarized as follows: recirculate your nutrient solution for an extended period of time (e.g. beyond one year) to allow organic compounds exuded from the roots, including PGRs, to accumulate in the nutrient solution.